 2. Opening hours

-The Little Museum Of Dublin is open from 10:00 to 17:00 every day of the week.
-We visited early on a Sunday, perviously, and almost had the entire place to ourselves.
+The Little Museum Of Dublin is open from 9:00 to 17:00, seven days a week.
+We visited early on a Sunday perviously, and almost had the entire place to ourselves.

 4. Part of the Dublin Pass

 Exploring Dublin over 1 or 2 days?
 If you buy a Dublin Pass for €70 you can save from €23.50 to €62.50 on Dublin’s top attractions, like the EPIC Museum, the Guinness Storehouse, 14 Henrietta Street, the Jameson Distillery Bow St. and more (info here).